sanjoy/playingwithpointers.com/_posts/2014-5-25-speculative-dfa.markdown

 whether to install a trap for a specific edge to later in the optimization process.

-# a lattice for speculative DFA: construction
+# A Lattice for Speculative DFA: Construction

 A regular DFA produces a solution that maps SSA variables to lattice elements conservatively estimating some property of the variable.
 The